 Blood Magic: The runes in the ritual used to summon servants are normally drawn in blood.

 Rule Breaker: In "Heaven's Feel", Caster is taken out of the game early on.
 Since she and her Rule Breaker have played a major role in the previous route, most people put her out of their minds.
-But then, literally at the last day of the route... her Noble Phantasm, Rule Breaker, breaks Sakura's shackles to Angra Mainyu.
+But then, literally on the last day of the route... her Noble Phantasm, Rule Breaker, breaks Sakura's shackles to Angra Mainyu.

 The Azoth dagger: A near last-minute addition in "Fate" that Shirou uses to kill Kotomine, shows up again in "Heaven's Feel", supposedly as a tool for Shirou to project Zelretch's Gem Sword.
 However, its real importance was Shirou using it to kill Saber Alter.

-Rin's pendant: She used it to heal Shirou in the prologue.
+Rin's pendant: Used to heal Shirou in the prologue.
 Archer's version of it, which he carried all his life and after (and returned to Rin in the prologue), turned out to be the catalyst for his summoning.
 In "Unlimited Blade Works", Shirou returns his version of the pendant to Rin, giving the latter the final proof that Archer is Shirou's future self.
 However, in "Heaven's Feel", Shirou's version of the pendant turned out to have the tiniest bit of magical energy left in it, which in the True End allowed his soul, newly-revived by Ilya's sacrifice and the Third Sorcery, to hold on until Rider could rescue him.
 The pendant also probably anchored Shirou's soul to the material world; Rin commented that Rider "plucked Shirou out" of the rubble of the cavern two weeks after it had collapsed.

 Conveniently Orphaned: Not a single remotely major character has living parents, and several (including the main character) are orphaned twice over.
 Not only that, but those who actually have something passing for surrogate parents would much rather that they didn't.